tattle-made/docs/CommunityGuidelines.md

 ## Community Standards
 The previous section lists the principles behind the specifics of the community guidelines.
-This section has more concrete steps to implement these guidelines.
+Following sections contain definite guiding instructions that community members are expected to follow.

+The Dos and Dont's listed below are indicative of lines of acceptable/unacceptable behavior but are by no means exhaustive.

-Examples of dos that can contribute to a positive environment for our community include:
+**Examples of dos that can contribute to a positive environment for our community include**:

 * Demonstrating empathy and kindness toward other people
 * Being respectful of differing opinions, viewpoints, and experiences